diy laser cutter engraver

 There’s also the fantastic camera capture feature which automatically takes and uploads a picture of the workpiece and uploads it to the Snapmaker Luban software as a canvas.
 You can then easily engrave the image shown in the software with just one click.

 One aspect of this machine that will particularly attract DIY enthusiasts is its modular design.
 All the ports are standardized, meaning you can customize the machine as much as you like.
-We didn’t get to try it, but you can also buy a more powerful 10W high-power laser toolhead, to cut through cutter, tougher materials, and engrave much faster.

-This is an extremely popular DIY CNC laser engraver, with a 4.5 star rating on Amazon from over 100 reviews.
 Don’t be put off if you’ve never worked with a 3 in 1 machine before – the assembly process takes only an hour and it’s a wonderful experience; you can feel the hours and hours of preparation the Snapmaker team have put into every element.
-The boxes and screws and all labeled, the modular screwdriver you screw parts in with is a fantastic design (you’ll understand when you use it!) and all the tools and parts feel high quality.

 This DIY laser engraver kit is available in three different sizes – 160x160x145mm, 230x250x235mm, and 320x350x330 – so you can save some cash if you only need a small working area.